top of page

 What is Therapeutic Sound?

-Clients often describe feeling:
+After a gong bath, clients often describe feeling:

 • emotionally lighter